You will never know how great you are until you begin accepting it…

 Finally, learn to accept the way you are.

 There’s a reason why you do things the way you do.
 But if there’s something about you that you feel is stopping you from reaching your ideal then by all means, grow and adapt.
-But never change your fundamental essense.
-There is a big difference between change, and growth.
+But never change your fundamental essence.
+There is a big difference between change and growth.

 But then again I could be wrong with all of this 🙂